What is Polkadot?

 Nominated Proof of Stake (NPoS)

 Polkadot uses NPoS, where nominators back validators with their stake.
-This ensures broad participation in security while maintaining decentralization.
-The system automatically selects the optimal validator set each era (~24 hours).
+The design aims to broaden participation in security while maintaining decentralization.
+A validator set is selected each era (~24 hours), but rewards are variable, nominations may be inactive or oversubscribed, validators can change commission or performance, slashing can occur, and unstaking takes time.

 Governance (OpenGov)

 OpenGov uses "tracks" - different voting pathways based on the importance and impact of proposals.
-Higher-stakes decisions require more support and longer voting periods.
+Higher-stakes decisions require more support and longer voting periods, but outcomes can still be shaped by proposal complexity, voter turnout, concentrated voting power, treasury incentives, and voters who do not have time to audit every change.

 Lock period: 7 days